An $L_\infty$ algebra structure on polyvector fields: A proof of the Main Theorem

-Let us note that the graph $\Gamma$ in the definition of $C_{n,m,\Gamma}$ may have an arbitrary (not necessarily $2n+m-2$) number of edges.
+Note that the graph $\Gamma$ in the definition of $C_{n,m,\Gamma}$ may have an arbitrary (not necessarily $2n+m-2$) number of edges.
 If $\Gamma$ has no edges at all, we recognize the Kontsevich's original space $C_{n,m}$.

 It is easy to construct a Kontsevich-type compactification $\overline{C}_{n,m,\Gamma}$ which is a manifold with corners, with projections $p_{\Gamma,\Gamma^\prime}\colon \overline{C}_{n,m,\Gamma}\to \overline{C}_{n^\prime, m^\prime,\Gamma^\prime}$ defined when $\Gamma^\prime$ is a subgraph of $\Gamma$.
-The space $\overline{C}_{2,0,\Gamma_0}$, where $\Gamma_0$ is just one oriented edge connecting point 1 with point 2, is shown in Figure 8.
+The space $\overline{C}_{2,0,\Gamma_0}$, where $\Gamma_0$ is just one oriented edge connecting point 1 with point 2, is shown in Figure \ref{figure8}.

-\sevafigc{fig5.eps}{70mm}{0}{The "Eye" $\overline{C}_{2,0,\Gamma_0}$}
+\sevafigc{fig5.eps}{70mm}{0}{The "Eye" $\overline{C}_{2,0,\Gamma_0}$ }

-Here the lower component of the boundary comes when the point $z_2$ (see Figure 6) approaches the real line, the left and the right upper boundary component comes when the point $z_2$ approaches the left and the right parts of the geodesic half-circle in Figure 6, and the third upper boundary component (the half-circle) comes when $z_2$ approaches $z_1$ inside the geodesic half-circle.
+Here the lower component of the boundary comes when the point $z_2$ (see Figure \ref{figure6}) approaches the real line, the left (corresp., the right) upper boundary component is corresponded to the configurations when the point $z_2$ approaches the left (corresp., the right) part of the geodesic half-circle in Figure \ref{figure6}, and the third upper boundary component (the half-circle) comes when $z_2$ approaches $z_1$ inside the geodesic half-circle.

-We repeat the definition of the modified angle function from this new point of view:
+We can upgrade the definition of the modified angle function from this new point of view: